 The annual financial report for LIPA includes management's discussion and analysis and the Consolidated Financial Statements.
-The Consolidated Financial Statements consist of the Statements of Net Position, the Statements of Revenue, Expenses and Changes in Net Position, and the Statements of Cash Flows.
-Following the consolidated financial statements is LIPA's Required Supplemental Information.
+The Consolidated Financial Statements consist of the Statements of Net Position, the Statements of Revenue, Expenses, and Changes in Net Position, the Statements of Cash Flows, and the Notes to Consolidated Financial Statements (Notes).
+Following the Consolidated Financial Statements is LIPA's Required Supplemental Information.

-The management's discussion and analysis provides an overview of LIPA's financial information for the years ended December 31, 2019 and 2018, with comparative information as of and for the year ended December 31, 2017.
-The management's discussion and analysis should be read in conjunction with the Consolidated Financial Statements and the accompanying notes (Notes), which follow this section.
+Management's discussion and analysis provides an overview of LIPA's financial information for the years ended December 31, 2020 and 2019, with comparative information as of and for the year ended December 31, 2018.
+Management's discussion and analysis should be read in conjunction with the Consolidated Financial Statements and the accompanying Notes.
 The Notes are an integral part of LIPA's Consolidated Financial Statements and provide additional information on certain components of these statements.